ARSAR-Net: Adaptively Regularized SAR Imaging Network with Efficient Unfolding: Introduction

 \section{Introduction}

-Synthetic aperture radar (SAR), as an important microwave imaging technique, has been widely utilized in diverse applications including remote sensing, earth observation, mapping, forestry, agriculture, and military reconnaissance~\cite{cumming2005digital,moreira2013tutorial,perry2002sar,ccetin2014sparsity}, due to its unique all-weather/all-time operational reliability and high-resolution imaging capacity~\cite{cumming2006improved, glentis2012non}.
-Conventional widely-used SAR imaging techniques, such as the range-Doppler algorithm (RDA)~\cite{bamler1992comparison} and the chirp scaling algorithm (CSA)~\cite{raney1994precision}, typically use matched filtering (MF) techniques.
+Synthetic aperture radar (SAR), an important microwave imaging technique, has been widely used in various earth observation applications such as flood observation, forestry research, and agriculture investigation~\cite{cumming2005digital}, thanks to its unique all-weather/all-time operational reliability and high-resolution imaging capacity~\cite{cumming2006improved, fu2022differentiable}.
+Different from other imaging approaches, an imaging process is needed to convert raw data into SAR image.
+Conventional widely-used SAR imaging techniques, such as the range-Doppler algorithm (RDA)~\cite{bamler1992comparison}, chirp scaling algorithm (CSA)~\cite{raney1994precision} and $\omega$-K algorithm \cite{cumming2003interpretations}, typically use matched filtering (MF) techniques.
 In recent decades, sparse signal processing, represented by compressed sensing (CS) theory, has been introduced into SAR imaging.
-Sparse SAR imaging not only enables successful imaging from fewer measurements than those traditionally required by the Nyquist theory but also improves SAR imaging performance, such as achieving lower sidelobes and better ambiguity suppression~\cite{jin2025saas}.
-Although sparse SAR imaging has been widely adopted for sparse scenes, the generalization capability of these methods remains insufficient, as the hand-crafted regularizers, often based on the $\ell_1$-norm, lack adaptability when processing echo signals from scenes of various sparsity degrees or different scene types.
+The derived sparse SAR imaging methods not only enjoy benefit of imaging from undersampled data, such as fewer measurements than those limited by the Nyquist theory, but also improve imaging performance, $e.g.$, lower sidelobes and better ambiguity suppression.
+To address the computational complexity issues of sparse reconstruction algorithms, approximated observation operators constructed from MF algorithms~\cite{fang2013fast} have also been adopted to achieve accelerated sparse SAR imaging.
+Despite the progress, generalization capability of sparse SAR imaging methods remains insufficient as hand-crafted regularizers lack adaptability to scenes with varying sparsity levels.

 Most recently, unfolding networks~\cite{monga2021algorithm} have emerged as a promising method for SAR imaging.
-As shown in Fig.~\ref{fig:shot}, these networks are constructed by unfolding iterative reconstruction algorithms such as the iterative shrinkage-thresholding algorithm (ISTA)~\cite{daubechies2004iterative} and the alternating direction method of multiplier (ADMM)~\cite{boyd2011distributed} into a neural network with learnable parameters.
+As shown in Fig.~\ref{fig:shot}, these networks are constructed by iterative reconstruction algorithms, $e.g.$, the iterative shrinkage-thresholding algorithm (ISTA)~\cite{daubechies2004iterative} and the alternating direction method of multiplier (ADMM)~\cite{boyd2011distributed}, into a cascading neural network.
+In this way, the derived approaches take advantage of both model-driven algorithms and data-driven networks, achieving enhanced performance while enjoying interpretability.